rouven0/TruckSimulatorBot/guide/companies.md

 5. Hit the **Submit** button and you're done.
 You founded your own company <:PandaHappy:869202868555624478>.

 **Becoming member of a company**
 To get into a company, you need to get hired by its founder.
-Therefore the founder just needs to right-click you in the discord app and run the <:logo_round:955233759278559273>**`Hire`** command (See the picture below).
+Therefore, the founder just needs to right-click you in the discord app and run the <:logo_round:955233759278559273>**`Hire`** command (See the picture below).
-Accept that you want to work for this company and you are done.
+Accept that you want to work for this company, and you are done.
 Have fun in your new workspace.

 **Updating a company**
 If you are the company founder, follow these steps: